 Sperric Easy-Grip Teething Toys

-It would be a great idea to have these teething toys on hand.
+These teething toys are great to have on hand.
 They are easy for your little one to grip and are the perfect texture to soothe sore gums.

 Nuby Ice Gel Teether Keys